J-Afzal/Lane-and-Object-Detection/README.md

 ## Getting Started

-Binaries can be found in [Releases](https://github.com/J-Afzal/Lane-and-Object-Detection/releases) or, if preferred, CMake can be used to build the project either through the PowerShell helper function:
+Binaries can be found in [Releases](https://github.com/J-Afzal/Lane-and-Object-Detection/releases) or, if preferred, CMake can be used to build the project from source either through the PowerShell helper function:

 ```text
 Import-Module ./modules/Build.psd1